DonMVB/aws/AWS_Assoc_SAA_C02.md

   - Fault Tollerance <> High Availability.
 FT is a higher requirement.
   - HA: System will always be up and can fail over in event of failure.
   - FT: System conceals its fail from users, no loss of service.
+  - Any solution that duplicates the data into a second AWS account is more durable than any solution that keeps the data in the same account.
 - Scaling
   - Vertical: Replace a smaller instance with a larger one.
   - Horizontal: Increase / decrease instances.